 L.A.W.N. invites the community of Springfield to create a work of art in your front lawn for a city-wide public art exhibition.

 L.A.W.N. is a city-wide public art exhibition made for front lawns by community members located in and around Springfield, Missouri.
 Created as a grassroots project focused on connecting our vibrant community, L.A.W.N. seeks to empower public art made by the people as a contribution to Springfield and the greater Greene County area’s sense of place and the built environment we all share.

 All members of the community are encouraged to participate by creating a work of art using materials available at home: sculpture, chalk art, installation, etc. in front of their residence.
 This project is about expressing creativity, no matter the skill level.
 See L.A.W.N.
 Project Guide for details and ideas.

 To register for L.A.W.N., fill out the Participation Form found on the L.A.W.N. website.

-L.A.W.N. is founded and organized by Deidre Argyle, Jodi McCoy, and Shauna Smith through Sculpture Walk Springfield, Springfield Art Museum, and Missouri State University: Art + Design Department, and Greene County MU Extension Council.
+L.A.W.N. is founded and organized by Deidre Argyle, Jodi McCoy, and Shauna Smith through Sculpture Walk Springfield, Springfield Art Museum, Missouri State University: Art + Design Department, and Greene County MU Extension Council.

 April 1: Priority Registration

 April 16: Participation Sign Up Form due.
 Your form must be turned in by April 16 to be included in the map.
 (Late registrations are accepted and we will do our best to get your site on the map.)

 April 16-22: Project Detail Form due to L.A.W.N. team.

 April 24: Photos of the finished project due to L.A.W.N.
 Team.

 April 24: International Sculpture Day.
 Post photos of you working on your artwork on social media using #ISDay2021 and #LAWNSGF.

 May 8: Official end of L.A.W.N. events.